 This article was created in partnership with the Billings Chamber of Commerce, Montana.
+All photos by Emily Sierra Photography.

 Whether you’re in the area to drive up the famous Beartooth Highway, or to just eat your heart out, Billings is the perfect basecamp.
 The Northern Hotel in downtown Billings is central to everything.
 The hotel is modern with beautiful finishes and cozy touches, still with a nod to the building’s history.
 Listed on the National Register of Historic Places, the Northern Hotel has spent well over a century in its current location.
 Though the hotel burned down in the early 1900’s, it was rebuilt and housed several important politicians over the years.
 Recent renovations ensure that the hotel maintains the level of grandeur it has always known.